crossplane/crossplane/docs/reference/xpkg.md

 If no layer descriptors have an annotation in the form `io.crossplane.xpkg: base`, the resultant filesystem from [applying changesets] from all layers will be used.
+It is preferred to use layer descriptor annotations.

+#### Motivation

+Crossplane prefers the usage of annotated layer descriptors because it allows for fetching and processing individual layers, rather than all layers in the image.
+In the event that the image contains a single layer, this overhead is minimal.
+However, larger images with many layers, whether they contain third-party `xpkg` content or unrelated data, will result in multiple network calls and more data to process.

-> Crossplane prefers the usage of layers to define additive package content as
-> it provides a clean mechanism to build an `xpkg` through a series of stages.
-A
-> valid `xpkg` can be produced and later modified while verifying that the
-> integrity of the existing content is not violated, which ensures that
-> Crossplane's package manager will process the resulting `xpkg` in the same
-> manner as the it would prior to modification.
+Crossplane also prefers the usage of annotated layer descriptors to define additive package content (i.e. third-party `xpkg` content) as it provides a clean mechanism to build an `xpkg` through a series of stages.
+A valid `xpkg` can be produced and later modified while verifying that the integrity of the existing content is not violated, which ensures that Crossplane's package manager will process the resulting `xpkg` in the same manner as the it would prior to modification.

+While not explicitly forbidden, modifying content from a preceding layer with the `io.crossplane.xpkg` annotation in any subsequent layers is discouraged, as it may lead to confusion if a third-party is consuming content from the flattened filesystem.

 ### Configuration